-- a) The replacement or extended home is increased in size by a maximum of 33% calculated in relation to the ground floor area of the original home.
-(This calculation will exclude any outbuildings and integral garages / workshops); and - b) The appearance of the replacement or extended home respects the character of the original building and surrounding rural area with regard to scale, design and use of materials.
+- a.
+The replacement or extended home is increased in size by no more than 33% calculated in relation to the ground floor area of the original home; and - b.
+The appearance of a replacement home respects the character of the surrounding rural area and the appearance of an extended home respects the character of the original building and the surrounding rural area.

-- 10.85 There is an issue in Fylde regarding small rural traditional homes being replaced by much larger modern homes.
+- 9.84 There is an issue in Fylde regarding small rural traditional homes being replaced by much larger modern homes.
 In particular, Fylde is characterised by large former estates with small estate workers homes.
-These small detached or semi-detached cottages are often demolished and replaced by one much larger home. - 10.86 Fifty one percent of completions of rural homes excluding barn conversion, caravans and apartments are four or more bedroomed homes (2003 2016). - 10.87 Most importantly, the impact on the rural landscape must be considered.
+These small detached or semi-detached cottages are often demolished and replaced by one much larger home. - 9.85 The policy therefore includes a maximum 33% increase in ground floor area for the replacement or extension of a home in the countryside.
+It is considered that this will ensure that such development is proportionate to the size of the original dwelling.
+The policy itself has a two-pronged approach which considers both the size and appearance of the proposal.
+Evidence collected by the Council demonstrates that fifty one percent of completions of rural homes excluding barn conversion, caravans and apartments are four or more bedroomed homes (2003 2016).
+It is vital that the stock of smaller properties in the countryside is maintained, thereby providing more affordable properties and enabling people to downsize, whilst remaining in their local area. - 9.86 Most importantly, the impact on the rural landscape must be considered.
 Large homes are often overbearing in appearance, they dominate the landscape and are surrounded by suburban style gardens with ornate walls, gates and floodlighting.
 The overall impact is to make the appearance of the rural area more suburban.